-Standards for the driving behaviour of the vehicle operator
+c) Standards for the driving behavior of the vehicle operator

 In some countries (e.g. Germany, Denmark, Poland, and Latvia), there are specific legal standards for the behaviour of the 'driver' (vehicle operator) of an automated vehicle.
 The vehicle operator must remain attentive while driving and be able to regain control over the vehicle at any time.
-In Finland, Estonia, and Sweden only the common due-diligence rules for drivers and road users apply to the vehicle operator of an automated vehicle.
+In Finland, Estonia, and Sweden only the common duediligence rules for drivers and road users apply to the vehicle operator of an automated vehicle.

-The vehicle operator must remain attentive while driving and regain control of the vehicle immediately if 1) the vehicle instructs him or her to do so or 2) he or she recognises or would have to recognise, based on obvious circumstances, that the automatic driving functions no longer operate as intended.
+The vehicle operator must remain attentive while driving and regain control of the vehicle immediately if 1) the vehicle instructs them to do so or 2) they recognises or would have to recognise, based on obvious circumstances, that the automatic driving functions no longer operate as intended.